infiniflow/ragflow/api/python_api_reference.md

 A list of dictionaries representing the documents to upload, each containing the following keys:

 - `"display_name"`: (Optional) The file name to display in the dataset.
-  Ensure that each file name has a suffix.
 - `"blob"`: (Optional) The binary content of the file to upload.

 ### Returns